How selling gold from Louth by post works

 You never have to commit to anything to start.
 Message us on WhatsApp or call, tell us roughly what you have, and send a few clear photos for a quick indicative figure.
 Nothing leaves your hands until you decide it should, and there is no obligation even then.

-Louth is a Lincolnshire market town at the eastern foot of the Wolds, known for the tall spire of its parish church.
-It is a settled working town serving a wide rural district.
+Louth stands at the eastern foot of the Lincolnshire Wolds, known for the tall spire of its parish church.
+It is a working town, serving the farmland between the Wolds and the coast.
 Louth residents sell gold and silver by post, anywhere in the UK, with no shop visit needed.

 What happens, from first message to payment